ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 ![](images/MASS_HASS_MediaPlayers.png)

-Just press SAVE and the speaker(s) should appear in the list of players:
+Just press SAVE and the speaker(s) should appear in the list of Players:

 ![](images/MASS_Players_heco.png)

 Beware: If you change the name of the player in ESPHome or Home Assistant later on, remember that you also need to reselect the *Player entities*.

+**Have fun with your "new speakers"!**